lshuang00001-ui/HSDNet/docs/reproduction.md

-﻿# Reproduction Instructions
+# Reproduction Instructions

-This document provides step-by-step instructions for reproducing the training, validation, inference, model export, and speed evaluation procedures of HSDNet.
+This document provides step-by-step instructions for reproducing the training, validation, inference, Target-Constrained Filter evaluation, and main experimental settings of HSDNet.

-The repository is designed for UAV-based transmission line defect detection using the Ultralytics YOLO framework.
+HSDNet is designed for UAV-based transmission line defect detection and edge deployment.
+The implementation is based on the Ultralytics YOLO framework.

 ---